Analyn Barro: Career

-After her StarStruck journey, she landed her first regular show on the primetime series Once Again as Diana "Daday", the best friend of Des (played by Janine Gutierrez).
+After her StarStruck journey, she landed her first regular show on the primetime series Once Again, and also had guest appearances on the shows A1 Ko Sa 'Yo and Maynila.
 She became an antagonist as Miley, accomplice best friend of Ariana (played by Ashley Ortega) in the afternoon series Oh, My Mama!.
-She played as a third wheel to the DerBea loveteam in the weekend primetime fantasy series Tsuperhero as the bubbly Visayan Anna.
+In 2016, she played a third wheel to the DerBea loveteam in the weekend primetime fantasy series Tsuperhero, In 2017, she joined the sketch comedy program Bubble Gang, where she would become a mainstay known for playing comedic sexy characters.
 She also starred as Mina, the friend of Jennylyn Mercado's character, Steffi, in the hit Philippine television remake, My Love from the Star.
-She portrays Tina, best friend of Rachel (played by Kris Bernal) in the 2018 afternoon series Asawa Ko, Karibal Ko.
-She portrays Gemrose Reyes, the antagonist role as the insecure, envious, and jealous sister of Melody (played by Sanya Lopez) in the 2021 primetime series First Yaya and sequel First Lady.
-She portrays the anti-heroic and deceitful lawyer Aera Simmons in the 2024 afternoon series Lilet Matias: Attorney-at-Law.
+She portrayed Tina, best friend of Rachel (played by Kris Bernal) in the 2018 afternoon series Asawa Ko, Karibal Ko.